Patient education: Protein in the urine (proteinuria) (Beyond the Basics)

 If two or more urinalyses show protein in the urine, the next step is to determine how much protein is in the urine.
 This can be measured from:

 If your doctor or nurse asks you to collect urine at home, try to keep it in a cool place, like the refrigerator.
+Urine is generally sterile, so it will not contaminate the food in your refrigerator.

 Blood testing — Your doctor or nurse might also ask you to have blood tests to see how well your kidneys are working (called kidney function testing).
 These include measurement of BUN (blood urea nitrogen) and creatinine and then calculating how well the kidneys work with a formula to determine the glomerular filtration rate.